pulumi/docs/pulumi-hugo/themes/default/content/blog/customer-managed-deployment-agents-launch/index.md

 Customer-Managed Agents support all the deployment triggers currently offered by Pulumi Deployments such as click to deploy, the Pulumi Deployments REST API, git push to deploy, etc.

 {{% notes "info" %}}
 Customer-Managed deployment agents is available to business-critical customers.
 [Contact sales](/contact/?form=sales) if you are interested and want to enable customer-managed deployments.
-If you are a self-hosted customer, please get in touch **(add link)** to be notified when it is available.
+If you are a self-hosted customer, please [get in touch](https://share.hsforms.com/1YajiJ73sSuGn5RoTkyvKxg2mxud) to be notified when it is available.
 {{% /notes %}}